 Photo by Nathan Dumlao on Unsplash

 Book Club was redemptive.
-It reminded me that possibility still exists for me.
+It reminded me possibility still exists for me.
 I’ve done things in the last five years I never imagined doing in my wildest dreams.
 Why do I think it’s all over now?
 Why do I make so many iron-clad assumptions about the size and shape of my house?
 Why am I deliberately trying to ditch my dreams?
 Why do I think of myself as a food item on the pantry shelf with an expired sell-by date?

 Am I too old and jaded to invite miracles?
 Am I too worn out to move a piece of furniture (a bookcase, what else?) and discover a door behind it I never saw before?
 I know I’ve yet to discover my highest potential.